silviabortolote/case/README.md

 SlotService: class that defines the functionalities <br />

 # Improvements to be made:
-- Improve the performance of the SlotList class <br />
-https://www.baeldung.com/java-list-of-lists <br />
+- Improve the performance of the SlotList class list of list to arrays <br /> https://www.baeldung.com/java-list-of-lists <br />
 - Implement the method to compareTo the SlotDemand class <br />